Jarichi/Mysteries-of-Rankhra/Puzzle no.1.md

 Four Pillars are located around the outside of this small temple.
 On each of the four pillars, a small symbol is engraved, together with a small text in the language as specified below, asking "Call my name."

 The first pillar has a crude sketch of a Foxglove plant, and the text in Sylvan.
-The second pillar has a
+The second pillar has an image of a large tree with a small elf next to it, with the text in Druidic.
+(Birch Elf, unless there is a better answer)
-One word is the Sylvan word for [some feywild occurrance], most likely Foxglove One word is the Druidic word for [some druidic circle concept idk] One word is the name of a thieves' cant symbol
+The third pillar has a symbol with a vaguely mushroom-shaped apeparance, with the text in thieve's cant.
+(Mycelio) The fourth pillar has an image of an owlcat, with the text in Common, reading "Call my True Name".
-One word is the true name of the concept of exploration animal guide
+	Hunter needs to say the true name of the owlcat, being Bahath.

-- succesful hiddtory check indicates that this creature has multiple names
+The party needs to conclude that they need to say the names in the languages that the text was written in.